YingYu12345/Reference_standard_protocol/README.md

 ```
 Rscript path-to/qc_mcc.R -i path-to/example_log2_limma_data.csv -r path-to/example_ref_data.csv -o path-to/
 ```
 ▲CRITICAL A file named MCC_each_batch_(date).csv will be generated upon successful script implementation.
-This file contains the TP, TN, FP, FN, and MCC values between the test datasets and reference datasets for each batch.
+This file contains the TP, TN, FP, FN, and MCC values between each batch's test and reference datasets.

-3. Calculate the root mean square error (RMSE), using fold-changes between a test dataset for a given pair of samples and the corresponding ratio-based reference datasets, representing the average distances of ratio-based expression profiles.
+3. Calculate the root mean square error (RMSE) using fold-changes between a test dataset for a given pair of samples and the corresponding ratio-based reference datasets, representing the average distances of ratio-based expression profiles.
 Fold-changes were transformed using log2 scaling.
 Use rmse() function Metrics package for implementation.
 Run the script:
 ```
 Rscript path-to/qc_rmse.R -i path-to/example_log2_limma_data.csv -r path-to/example_ref_data.csv -o path-to/
 ```
 ▲CRITICAL A file named RMSE_each_batch_(date).csv will be generated upon successful script implementation.
-This file contains the RMSE value between test datasets and reference datasets for each batch.
+This file contains the RMSE value between test and reference datasets for each batch.

 ### Diagnosis and correction of batch effects
 1. Use the principal variance component analysis (PVCA) method to assess whether batch effects are present in the dataset.
-When combined with bar plots, PVCA can be utilized to quantify and visualize the proportion of variations attributed to experimental effects, including batch effects.
+When combined with bar plots, PVCA can quantify and visualize the proportion of variations attributed to experimental effects, including batch effects.

 Run the script:
 ```